gwu-libraries/web-fail-page/README.md

 Fail page for GW Libraries web apps

-Standalone html file with 1 image asset
+Standalone html file with 1 image asset and favicon